samsk/include-url/README.md

-include-url
+Include URL
 ===========
-include-url is a [Wordpress](https://wordpress.org) plugin for seamless inclusion of data from remote url, optionaly passing GET parameters to it.
+Include URL is a [Wordpress](https://wordpress.org) plugin for seamless inclusion of data from remote urls, optionaly passing GET parameters to it.

 This way, you can create ie. simple frontend page for some internal service, that will be seamlessly incoporated in your Wordpress site, using its theme and all what wordpress provides.